 If you’re seeing big-headed ants in your home, it’s important to take action and get them treated

-The most effective treatment is using oil-based baits containing the active ingredient hydramethylnon
+1. The most effective treatments are using oil-based baits containing the active ingredient hydramethylnon or a wet spray treatment using Fipronil.

-These baits must be broadcast over the infested areas as per instructions on the product label
+2. If we use granular baits we broadcast over the infested areas as per instructions on the product label

-The baits should never be heaped around ant mounds- this is less effective and increases the risk to non-target organisms
+3. The baits are never be heaped around ant mounds- as this is less effective and increases the risk to non-target organism

-If the entire property is treated, it may take 2-3 months or longer before it’s re-colonized from untreated neighboring properties
+4. If the entire property is treated, it may take 1-3 months or longer before it’s re-colonised from untreated neighbouring properties.

 Order pest treatment for ants?
 You’ve come to the right place